saucelabs/sauce-docs/docs/mobile-apps/app-storage.md

 - \*.bat

 :::note
-Sauce Labs only supports a valid .zip files that can be extracted by standard unzip tools.
+Sauce Labs only supports valid .zip files that can be extracted by standard unzip tools.
 :::

 ## Team Management Sync